Feifeiyang5177/Hiper_the_sound_reader_app/README.md

 ![3](https://user-images.githubusercontent.com/75951481/136613197-4f06c809-551f-4dc5-94f0-5af210f124b7.jpeg)

-* all pictures of shapes will be able to move when the app is finished.
+(all pictures of shapes will be able to move when the app is finished)
 - A production README.
 - An About describing the background and the functionality of Hiper app.
 - Nav links include links to this project's Github repo, live Hiper app link, as well as my own website.